bgoonz/gists-revamp/by-extension/markdown/free-4-dev.md.md

 - [helplightning.com](https://www.helplightning.com/) — Help over video with augmented reality.
 Free without analytics, encryption, support
 - [ideascale.com](https://ideascale.com/) — Allow clients to submit ideas and vote, free for 25 members in 1 community
 - [Igloo](https://www.igloosoftware.com/) — Internal portal for sharing documents, blogs and calendars etc. Free for up to 10 users.
-- [Keybase](https://keybase.io/) — Keybase is a cool FOSS alternative to Slack, it keeps everyone’s chats and files safe, from families to communities to companies.
+- [Keybase](https://keybase.io/) — Keybase is a cool FOSS alternative to Slack, it keeps everyone's chats and files safe, from families to communities to companies.
-- [Google Meet](https://meet.google.com/) — Use Google Meet for your business’s online video meeting needs.
+- [Google Meet](https://meet.google.com/) — Use Google Meet for your business's online video meeting needs.
 Meet provides secure, easy-to-join online meetings.
 - [meet.jit.si](https://meet.jit.si/) — One click video conversations, screen sharing, for free
 - [Microsoft Teams](https://products.office.com/microsoft-teams/free) — Microsoft Teams is a chat-based digital hub that brings conversations, content, and apps together in one place all from a single experience.
 Free for up to 500k users.
 - [Miro](https://miro.com/) - Scalable, secure, cross-device and enterprise-ready team collaboration whiteboard for distributed teams.
 With freemium plan.
 - [Notion](https://www.notion.so/) - Notion is a note-taking and collaboration application with markdown support that also integrates tasks, wikis, and databases.
 The company describes the app as an all-in-one workspace for note-taking, project management and task management.
 In addition to cross-platform apps, it can be accessed via most web browsers.
-- [Nuclino](https://www.nuclino.com) - A lightweight and collaborative wiki for all your team’s knowledge, docs, and notes.
+- [Nuclino](https://www.nuclino.com) - A lightweight and collaborative wiki for all your team's knowledge, docs, and notes.
 Free plan with all essential features, up to 50 items, 5GB total storage.
 - [Pendulums](https://pendulums.io/) - Pendulums is a free time tracking tool which helps you to manage your time in a better manner with an easy to use interface and useful statistics.
 - [Raindrop.io](https://raindrop.io) - Private and secure bookmarking app for macOS, Windows, Android, iOS and Web.
 Free Unlimited Bookmarks and Collaboration.
 - [element.io](https://element.io/) — A decentralized and open source communication tool built on Matrix.
 Group chats, direct messaging, encrypted file transfers, voice and video chats, and easy integration with other services.